tomer1812/pydts/docs/methods.md

 ## References
 <a id="1">[1]</a>
-Meir, Tomer, Gutman, Rom, and Gorfine, Malka
+Meir, Tomer, Gutman, Rom, and Gorfine, Malka,
-"PyDTS: A Python Package for Discrete Time Survival-analysis with Competing Risks" (2022)
+"PyDTS: A Python Package for Discrete-Time Survival Analysis with Competing Risks and Optional Penalization", Journal of Open Source Software (2025),
+doi: 10.21105/joss.08815

 <a id="2">[2]</a>
 Allison, Paul D.